janelia-cellmap/schemas/multiscale.md

 This `transform` object does not support coordinate transformations like rotation and shear.

-N.B.: In practice, for COSEM datasets there may be other (redundant) elements of spatial metadata present in group and dataset attributes; This metadata is guranteed to agree with the aforedescribed `transform` metadata EXCEPT in the axis ordering, which may be F ordered (e.g. for metadata that will be consumed by Java-based tooling, or neuroglancer).
+N.B.: In practice, for COSEM datasets there may be other (redundant) elements of spatial metadata present in group and dataset attributes; The content of this metadata is guranteed to agree with the aforedescribed `transform` metadata EXCEPT in the axis ordering, which may be F ordered (e.g. for metadata that will be consumed by Java-based tooling, or neuroglancer).
 The ambiguity here is unfortunate, and should be resolved with an unambiguous specification of axis ordering.